tidymodels/parsnip/README.md

 By contributing to this project, you agree to abide by its terms.

-  - For questions and discussions about tidymodels packages, modeling, and machine learning, [join us on RStudio Community](https://rstd.io/tidymodels-community).
+  - For questions and discussions about tidymodels packages, modeling, and machine learning, please [post on RStudio Community](https://rstd.io/tidymodels-community).

   - If you think you have encountered a bug, please [submit an